roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© "Why haven't I seen these before?"
+"Why haven't I seen these before?"
 Paula asked, looking around in confused wonderment.
 A lot of the nuns had helped out at the event they just held, and they were all wearing similar outfits to Catherine.
 Traditional habits.
 It was as if they changed now that they were out of sight of the public.

  "Some people are hesitant when confronted with change.
 We keep the peace, for now, but eventually, these will be our daily wear in public."
 Catherine responded matter-of-factly.
 Paula had to admit that she was impressed by her bold confidence in what she viewed as an unlikely future.